Free Negro: Background

-According to Paul Heinegg, most of the free black families established in the Thirteen Colonies before the American Revolution of the late 18th century descended from unions between White women (whether indentured servants or free) and African men (whether indentured servant, free, or enslaved).
+According to Paul Heinegg, most of the free Black families established in the Thirteen Colonies before the American Revolution of the late 18th century descended from unions between white women (whether indentured servants or free) and African men (whether indentured servant, free, or enslaved).
 These relationships took place mostly among the working class, reflecting the fluid societies of the time.
 Because such mixed-race children were born to free women, they were free.
-Through use of court documents, deeds, wills, and other records, Heinegg traced such families as the ancestors of nearly 80 percent of the free Negroes or free blacks recorded in the censuses of the Upper South from 1790 to 1810.
+Through use of court documents, deeds, wills, and other records, Heinegg traced such families as the ancestors of nearly 80 percent of the free Black people recorded in the censuses of the Upper South from 1790 to 1810.

 In addition, slave owners manumitted slaves for various reasons: to reward long years of service, because heirs did not want to take on slaves, or to free slave concubines and/or their children.
 Slaves were sometimes allowed to buy their freedom; they might be permitted to save money from fees paid when they were "hired out" to work for other parties.
 In the mid-to-late 18th century, Methodist and Baptist evangelists during the period of the First Great Awakening (c.
 1730–1755) encouraged slave owners to free their slaves, in their belief that all men were equal before God.
 They converted many slaves to Christianity and approved black leaders as preachers; blacks developed their own strain of Christianity.
 Before the American Revolutionary War of 1775–1783, few slaves were manumitted; on the eve of the American Revolution, there was an estimated 30,000 free African Americans in Colonial America which accounts for about 5% of the total African American population with most of free African Americans being mixed race.
 Since the portion of free African Americans were so small and could possibly pass as white, they were not deemed a threat to the White population to warrant anti-Black legislation.
-However, historian Ira Berlin states that this figure could be as high as 25% due to errors in census collection, ambiguous status of runaway slaves, White-passing persons, and slaves who lived as if they were free but did not have the papers to prove the same.
+However, historian Ira Berlin states that this figure could be as high as 25 percent due to errors in census collection, ambiguous status of runaway slaves, white-passing persons, and slaves who lived as if they were free but did not have the papers to prove it.